gabrincu/datapie/README.md

-# The terminal DB client you've been waiting for.
+# Datapie
 ![Screenshot](./screenshot.png)

+## The terminal DB client you've been waiting for.

 Datapie is a tool made out of frustration in the lack of good terminal tools to handle database exploration and simple queries.